dvdmtw98/notes/My Vault/Networking/Network Security/Proxy Server.md

 We define the target IP that all request need to be forwarded on the client device
-Proxies are protocol specific (i.e. HTTP proxy will only route HTTP traffic to proxy server) Works at Layer 7 & Layer 4 ([Load Balancer](../Networking%20Devices/Load%20Balancer.md)s)
+Proxies are protocol specific (i.e. HTTP proxy will only route HTTP traffic to proxy server)
+Works at Layer 7 & Layer 4 ([Load Balancer](../Networking%20Devices/Load%20Balancer.md)s)
 [VPN Server](../Networking%20Devices/VPN%20Server.md) similar to Proxies hide the IP Address but they additionally encrypt the traffic

-### Proxy
+### Forward Proxy

 Makes request on behalf of the client (Target not aware of source)

-**Caching** : Caches pages in its memory.
-Helps to save bandwidth
+They need configuration to be made in application to work

 **Anonymity** : Destination is not aware of the client
 **Logging** : Log requests that are originating from the source network
 **Block Websites** : Restrict and filter unwanted websites (gambling, social media, etc.)